Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Methodology

 \subsection{Stage I: Cross-Modal Alignment}

-Feature distributions produced by pretrained language models and graph neural networks typically exhibit a substantial modality gap.
-To establish semantic correspondence between them, we adopt contrastive learning to map heterogeneous representations into a shared metric space.
+There exists a significant modal gap between the feature distributions generated by pretrained language models and graph neural networks.
+To establish semantic correspondence between the two, we map the heterogeneous representations to a shared metric space through contrastive learning.

-\paragraph{Dual Projection Heads} We design independent nonlinear projection heads for the two modalities to map their original features into a low-dimensional contrastive space:
+\textbf{Dual Projection Heads.} We design independent nonlinear projection heads for the modalities to map the features into low-dimensional contrastive space: